yuja/jj/docs/FAQ.md

 |/
 A
 ```
-To revert the merge in `C`, create a new commit with `jj new` and
+To revert the merge in `C`, create a new commit with `jj new C`,
-then `jj restore --from B` and then describe the message
+then `jj restore --from B`, and then describe the message
-with something like `jj desc -m "Revert the merge of B into D`.
+with something like `jj desc -m "Revert the merge of D into B`.
 Now, commit `@`
-undoes the merge of `D` into  C`.
+undoes the merge of `D` into  `B`.
 If necessary, you can now rebase it
 elsewhere, e.g. `jj rebase -r @ -d main`.

 ### How do I deal with divergent changes ('??' after the [change ID])?